lucbu/AngkorCMS/readme.md

 ### Automatic method

-Just go to the page '/install' and follow the instructions
+Just go to the page '/install' and follow the instructions (only work if debug mode is ON and if the connection to the database send back an error).

 ##Administration